py-why/causal-learn/README.md

 # Running Tetrad in Python

-Although causal-learn provides python implementations for some causal discovery algorithms, there are currently a lot more in the classical Java-based [Tetrad](https://github.com/cmu-phil/tetrad) program.
+Although causal-learn provides Python implementations for many causal discovery algorithms, there are more in the classical Java-based [Tetrad](https://github.com/cmu-phil/tetrad) program.
 For users who would like to incorporate arbitrary Java code in Tetrad as part of a Python workflow, we strongly recommend considering [py-tetrad](https://github.com/cmu-phil/py-tetrad).
 Here is a list of [reusable examples](https://github.com/cmu-phil/py-tetrad/tree/main/pytetrad) of how to painlessly benefit from the most comprehensive Tetrad Java codebase.

 # Citation